-- Retreat 1 (Apr.
-11 – 14) – Self as instrument: Understanding the SDGs as a framework and situating oneself and ones areas of interest within the SDGs.
+- Retreat 1 (Feb.
+20 – 23) – Self as instrument: Understanding the SDGs as a framework and situating oneself and one’s areas of interest within the SDGs.
 Exploring the opportunities that the SDG framework present for increasing your own and others impact in the realm of social change and sustainable development.
 Identifying the personal resources that you want to develop in order to be a more effective SDG change agent.

-- Retreat 2 (May 24 – 30) – Collective change: Understanding and working with group dynamics in order to develop highly effective SDG engagement teams.
-Developing interpersonal and communications skills in order to work with the multiple perspectives and approaches to change that the SDGs embody.
+- Retreat 2 (May 1 – May 7) – Collective change: Understanding and working with group dynamics in order to develop highly effective SDG engagement teams.
+Developing interpersonal and communications skills in order to work with the multiple perspectives and approaches to change what the SDGs embody.
 Practicing community engagement, public speaking and group facilitation skills.
 This year’s second retreat will involve a 5 day community engagement roadtrip visiting communities throughout BC to facilitate discussions around the SDGs.

 Key Bootcamp Dates

-- Online Bootcamp orientation call – March 2
+- Online Bootcamp orientation call & pre-retreat check-in – Feb 4

 - Bootcamp closing celebration – October 31

 BCCIC is striving to make this program as affordable and accessible as possible.
-With all costs included, the program is valued at $2200 per participant including travel, food and accommodation costs for retreats in BC as well as travel to New York for the HLPF.
-While BCCIC is able to cover a substantial portion of these costs, participants will still need to contribute $1300 to guarantee their enrollment in the Bootcamp.
-BCCIC will continue to seek funding in order to lower these costs but priority will be given to applicants that indicate that they are able to cover the $1300 contribution in full.
-Applicants who are not able to cover the full contribution are still welcome to apply and can indicate how much they are able to contribute in the application form.
+With all costs included, the program is valued at $3000 per participant including travel, food and accommodation costs for retreats in BC as well as travel to New York for the HLPF.
+While BCCIC is able to cover a substantial portion of these costs, participants who are selected will still need to contribute $1300 to guarantee their enrolment in the Bootcamp.
+BCCIC will seek funding in order to cover participants who cannot cover the full contribution but priority will be given to applicants that indicate that they are able to cover the $1300 contribution in full.
+We will do everything we can to accommodate the financial situation of all selected participants.
+Because some cost recovery is essential to program roll-out, selection priority will be given to qualified applicants whose contributions will allow us to cover the cost of other qualified applicants facing financial barriers.
+Applicants who are not able to cover the full contribution are welcome to apply and can indicate how much they are able to contribute in the application form.
 Final payment for attending the SDG Bootcamp must be made by June 28.

 Application and Deadline